 Doctors repeatedly told a woman stress was causing her symptoms.
-Then they pulled out a volleyball-sized tumor.
+Then they pulled out a volleyball-size tumor.

 Catton said she wants women who might have ovarian cancer — and all patients — to find their voices.

-“As a patient, we should feel comfortable and confident enough to advocate for ourselves,” she said, adding, “If I’d have seen a story like this a year ago, two years ago, maybe it would have made me be a bit more forceful in how I was approaching it with doctors and saying, ‘No, listen to me.’”
+“As a patient, we should feel comfortable and confident enough to advocate for ourselves,” she said, adding, “If I’d have seen a story like this a year ago, two years ago, maybe it would have made me be a bit more forceful in how I was approaching it with doctors and saying, ‘No, listen to me.’ ”